Contract Management Needs: 3 Stages of Maturity

 There are many concerning, and even alarming stats about the contract management needs of businesses.
 Analyst, research publications, and associations tell us that our current practices are simply not up to snuff.
-Rather, too many of our in-house legal and legal operations teams are still using old-school practices, systems, and techniques on for their agreements management.
+Rather, too many of our in-house legal and legal operations teams are still using old-school practices, systems, and techniques for their agreements management.

 As an example, in relation to contract management being handled manually, some of the statistics that should alarm you are: